Many companies regularly update or replace IT equipment, but fail to understand the importance of ensuring the data contained is disposed correctly.

-Hard drive recycling can be viewed in several ways, overwriting the drives by completely erasing the data so the drives can be reused or physically destruction, which means the drives would go for further recycling to take the drives to its base materials as recyclates.
+Hard drive destruction and ultimately, HDD recycling can be viewed in several ways, overwriting the drives by completely erasing the data so the drives can be reused or physically destruction, which means the drives would go for further recycling to take the drives to its base materials as recyclates.
 HDD recycling is essential if overwriting fails

 Physical destruction takes two forms: shredding or crushing, but this is not the end of the process.
 Once the drives are destroyed they undergo further recycling.

 Once they have been shredded or crushed the drives are then shredded further and chopped into tiny particle sizes.
 There are then various ways of separating the materials out, including electromagnets, floating off materials in different density liquids, eddy current separators and centrifuges.
-This allows light metals to be seperated from aluminium, the magnets are seperated and the circuit boards.
+This allows light metals to be separated from aluminium, the magnets are separated and the circuit boards..

 These are returned as recyclates and would be base materials ready for a brand new production process and product.